Eyevinn/player-analytics-worker/README.md

 ## Setup

-To be able to build and run the project locally a things need to be set first.
+To be able to build and run the project locally a few things need to be set first.

-- A `.npmrc` file is needed with the following content:
+- `.npmrc` file is needed with the following content:

 ``` txt
 @eyevinn:registry=https://npm.pkg.github.com